leifkarlstrom/dike_thermal_inversion/README.md

 Forward model is standalone matlab code, finite differences on non-uniform grid with multicomponent (dike+host rock) conduction and melting.

-Datasets currently supported: (U-Th)/He partial resetting in Ap and Zr, Bi/Ar partial resetting, magnetic resetting
+Datasets that have been inverted with this model: (U-Th)/He partial resetting in Ap and Zr, Bt/Ar partial resetting, magnetic resetting, Ap fission track